composer-js/service-core/docs/reference/classes/backgroundservice.md

 # Class: BackgroundService

 The `BackgroundService` is an abstract base class for defining scheduled background services.
-A background service executes in the background on a set schedule (like a cron job) and performs additional processing.
+A background service executes in the background once on startup or on a set schedule (like a cron job) and performs additional processing.

 **`author`** Jean-Philippe Steinmetz <info@acceleratxr.com>